Team-ANDRR/ANDRRModule/Install files and guides/InstallInstructions.md

-The following code is intended for use on 64 bit Bullseye or Bookworm Rasbian images.
+The following code is intended for use on 64 bit LITE Bullseye or Bookworm Rasbian images.
 Version dependant commands will be noted as such

 1. Update system:
 ```